-Yes, Ukraine has introduced a number of import relaxations to ensure efficient operation of customs formalities.
+In March 2022, Ukraine introduced a number of import relaxations to ensure efficient operation of customs formalities.

-The key relaxations are established in Law No. 2142 - IX.
-In particular, the following relaxations apply:
+The key relaxations were established in Law No. 2142 - IX and applied until 30 June 2022.
+Starting from 1 July 2022, the following relaxations have ceased to apply:

-- No import duty for goods imported by legal entities for free circulation (except for certain excise goods, e.g., ethyl alcohol and other alcohols distillates, alcoholic beverages, tobacco products) - No VAT, import duty and excise tax on cars and other vehicles imported by individuals - No VAT on goods imported by taxpayers under single tax groups I to III, such taxpayers may declare goods based on the preliminary customs declaration and the customs formalities will not exceed one hour
+- No import duty for goods imported by legal entities for free circulation (except for certain excise goods, e.g., ethyl alcohol and other alcohols distillates, alcoholic beverages, tobacco products) - No VAT, import duty and excise tax on cars and other vehicles imported by individuals - No VAT on goods imported by taxpayers under single tax groups I to III.
+The earlier introduced simplified customs formalities procedure also ceased to apply.